Mazar-e Sharif Balkh, Afghanistan Travel Guide

 Culinary experiences mainly involve engaging with local dining culture rather than organized tours.

-Several local restaurants offer a variety of Afghan dishes, specializing in kebabs or pulao.
+Various local restaurants offer a variety of Afghan dishes, specializing in kebabs or pulao.

-Choose establishments that seem clean and busy.
+Choose establishments that seem spotless and busy.

 Local bazaars sell fresh produce, meats, spices, and baked goods.
 Some feature food stalls with prepared meals.